okfde/old.okfn.de/blog/_posts/2018/2018-02-15-openschufa.md

 # English version:

-Whether it's loans, mobile phone contracts or apartment rental applications - the [Schufa](https://en.wikipedia.org/wiki/Schufa) score plays a central role for consumers in Germany.
-If you have a few points too less, you often end up with nothing.
+When applying for a loan, mobile phone contract, or even trying to rent an apartment in Germany, the [Schufa](https://en.wikipedia.org/wiki/Schufa) score - Germany's credit rating - is decisive.
+If you have a few "points" too little, your application is refused.
 (Computer says ["No"](https://youtu.be/AJQ3TM-p2QI?t=45) to your new smartphone or apartment.)
-However, the scoring process of the private company Schufa is highly intransparent.
-As a trade secret, it is not open to the public.
+However, the calculation of these credit scores - done by the private Schufa company - is fully intransparent.
+The formula is a trade secret, and as such not open to the public.

 We want to change this intransparency with the project [OpenSCHUFA](http://openschufa.de/).
 Together with [AlgorithmWatch](https://algorithmwatch.org/de/) we want to reconstruct the Schufa algorithm with "reverse engineering".

 For this purpose we call for data donations:
-All people can request their free SCHUFA-Score from Schufa under [selbsauskunft.net/schufa](https://selbsauskunft.net/schufa) and then donate the data to this project.
+Everybody can request their free SCHUFA-Score from Schufa under [selbsauskunft.net/schufa](https://selbsauskunft.net/schufa) and donate the data to our project.

-If we gather sufficient data donations we may be able to prove whether the SCHUFA score discriminates:
+If we gather enough data donations, we might be able to prove whether and how the SCHUFA score discriminates:
 - What effects does a person's gender or place of residence have on the score?
 - Is the algorithm even reliable?
 - Does it reinforce injustice?

 <h3> Crowdfunding for the evaluation software</h3>

-Of the 70 million people who have a scoring profile (a claim by Schufa) about ten percent of them have one or more negative entries.
-So far, these entries have hardly been checked.

-In addition to possible errors in the Schufa algorithm itself there are about 9,000 contractual partners like banks or telecommunications providers which are prone to errors (classic case: a bank is not reporting that a loan was fully repaid on time).
+Of the 70 million people who have a credit rating (a claim by Schufa) about ten percent have one or more negative entries.
+So far, these entries have hardly been checked, in spite of their significant influence on people's access to the most basic services as mobile phones and housing.
+It is a possibility that such a negative rating is simply a mistake.
+In addition to possible errors and biases in the Schufa algorithm itself, there are about 9,000 contractual partners such as banks or telecommunications providers, who are prone to errors too (classic case: a bank is not reporting that a loan was fully repaid on time).

-In order to be able to develop such an evaluation software we start a crowdfunding campaign.
-Until March 15th we will try to collect 50,000 Euros to develop the simplest possible interface in which people can scan their Schufa information via smartphone and enter additional data, while providing as much data privacy as possible.
+In order to be able to develop such an evaluation software we are starting a crowdfunding campaign.
+Until March 15th we aim to collect 50,000 Euros to develop an easy-to-use interface in which people can scan their Schufa information via a smartphone and enter additional data.
+It has the hightest priority that this software respects data protection considerations - meaning that the transfer and storage of the data will be secure.
+Within the constraints of the Schufa-Data, we aim to anonymise the data-donation wherever possible.

 <strong>[Get your Schufa data - make a data request!](https://selbstauskunft.net/schufa)